LtECoD/LtECoD.github.io/post/2021/2021-04-07-Potential-Outcomes-Framework.md

 ### Assumption 2: Ignorability

 When we want to compute the treatment effects, like ATE, a natural quantity that comes to mind is association difference: $\mathbb{E}[Y|T=1]-\mathbb{E}[Y|T=0]$.
 Unfortunately, this is not true in general due to confounding or background variables.
-However, aforementioned treatment effects are impossible to compute directly because we can't observe all potential outcomes in the same time.
+However, the treatment effect mentioned above is impossible to compute directly because we can't observe all potential outcomes simultaneously.
 Assumption *ignorability* would make it so that the treatment effect is simply the associational difference.

 Ignorability indicates that treatment is independent with potential outcomes:
 $$